LSUCS/chromble/readme.md

 ```

 To compile a binary, use electron-builder.
 Commands for this are setup in the
-package.json already.
-If you're too lazy to do this, go to the releases tab
+package.json already. ~~If you're too lazy to do this, go to the releases tab
-to find some prebuilt packages.
+to find some prebuilt packages.~~ or not lol

 **Usage**

 You will need a config file to run Chromble.
 Look in the 'config' folder
 for an example.